math2001/FileManager/README.md

 ## Docs

-Although they're a fair bit of information in there, the docs are a work in progress.
-They're simply on the [github wiki](https://github.com/math2001/FileManager/wiki). **Go have a quick look, you won't regret it** :smile:
+Although they're a fair bit of information in there, the docs are still a work in progress.
+Here they are: [math2001.github.io/FileManager](https://math2001.github.io/FileManager). **Go have a quick look, you won't regret it** :smile:

 ## Installation